prateek1verma/genedrive/README.md

 * It does not incorporate the impact of random events (it assumes a large population).
 * It assumes that both sexes are equivalent in all ways and that the sex ratio is equal.
 * Only a single drive construct is modelled (this is the case even when you mix different drive systems).
-* The drive construct is on an autosome (i.e. it is not on chromosomes that are specific to a particular sex)
+* The drive construct is on an autosome (i.e. it is not on chromosomes that are specific to particular sex)
 * Diploid chromosomes (no endosymbionts).
 * The organism in question can only reproduce sexually.
 * The model allows for overlapping generations.